 As an example for this exercise, suppose that we want to describe a line.
 Is a line a primitive or a combining form?
 It depends on how we want to describe it.
 Suppose we decide that a line is going to be a combining form.
 How can we define it?
-Let's pick apart the idea of a line.
+Here's one way.